MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 There are two types of tabs available in Teams, personal and group.
 [Personal tabs](~/tabs/how-to/create-personal-tab.md) are also known as static tabs.
 Personal (static) tabs, along with personal-scoped bots, are part of the personal apps that are scoped to a single user and pinned to the left navigation bar for easy access.
 Personal (static) tabs in personal scope continue to work the same way.
 However, you can now [extend static tabs](~/tabs/how-to/create-personal-tab.md#extend-static-tabs-to-group-chat-and-meetings) to group chat or meetings with a [customizable experience.](~/tabs/how-to/create-personal-tab.md#customizing-your-static-tab-in-chats-or-meetings)

 You can extend static tabs to different scopes.
-Static tabs in chats or meetings behave more like apps, as you can pin only one tab per app.
+Static tabs in chats, channels, or meetings behave more like apps, as you can pin only one tab per app.
 For example, you can only pin a single YouTube app tab in a meeting.
 Static tabs in meetings can also be pre-pinned in meetings by IT Admins.

 Following image shows static tabs with customizable experience added to different contexts in Teams: